Syntomic cohomology and real topological cyclic homology: TCR of quasiregular semiperfectoid rings

-\begin{exm} Let $K$ be a finite extension of $\Q_p$, let $\cO_K$ be its ring of integers, let $\omega$ be a uniformizer, and we set $f:=[\cO_K/\omega:\F_p]$.
-Antieau-Nikolaus-Krause announce the following result in \cite[\S 2]{2204.03420}: For all integers $i,n\geq 1$, there exists a quasi-isomorphism of chain complexes (using the Dold-Kan correspondence)
+\begin{exm} Let $K$ be a finite extension of $\Q_p$, let $\cO_K$ be its ring of integers, let $\omega$ be a uniformizer, and we set $f:=[\cO_K/\omega:\F_2]$.
+Antieau, Krause, and Nikolaus announced the following result in \cite[\S 2]{2204.03420} and proved it in \cite{AKN}: For all integers $i,n\geq 1$, there exists a quasi-isomorphism of chain complexes (using the Dold--Kan correspondence)

 such that the left $\Z_p^{f(in-1)}$ sits in homological degree $0$ satisfying the following properties. \begin{enumerate} \item[(1)] There is an algorithm to determine the latter complex. \item[(2)] $\Z_p(0)(\cO_K/\omega^n)$ is concentrated in homological degrees $0$ and $-1$. \item[(3)] $\Z_p(i)(\cO_K/\omega^n)$ is concentrated in homological degrees $-1$ and $-2$ for $i\geq 1$. \item[(4)] \( H^1(\Z_p(i)(\cO_K/\omega^n)) \cong \pi_{2i-1}\TC(\cO_K/\omega^n) \) for $i\geq 1$. \item[(5)] \( H^2(\Z_p(1)(\cO_K/\omega^n)) =0. \) \item[(6)] \( H^2(\Z_p(i)(\cO_K/\omega^n)) \cong \pi_{2i-2}\TC(\cO_K/\omega^n) \) for $i\geq 2$. \end{enumerate}